 It is often noted that Mongolia does not have a commercial law, other than the Civil Code.
 It does not have legislation addressing business-to-business transactions.
-The Ministry of Justice and Home Affairs and the Ministry of Economic Development have a project to develop a commercial law, i.e. B2B law.
-The project was described in October 2022 as being in its late stages.
+The Ministry of Justice and Home Affairs has a project to develop a commercial law, i.e. B2B law.1 The project was described in October 2022 as being in its late stages.2 The Ministry of Economic Development is in charge of trade policy and responsible for the draft trade law of Mongolia.

 Likewise, Mongolia does not have a trade law, one to deal with cross-border commerce.
-Efforts have been made to develop one over the years, and the Asian Development Bank recommended the adoption of such a law, and proposed a draft, in 2016.
-To date, nothing has been adopted.
+Efforts have been made to develop one over the years, and the Asian Development Bank recommended the adoption of such a law, and proposed a draft, in 2016.3 To date, nothing has been adopted.